sjiamnocna/renette-api/README.md

 - Tracy debugger tool is available if needed, add it as `<script>` to your index.html

-- use directory /server with [git@github.com:sjiamnocna/nette-minimal.git](https://github.com/sjiamnocna/nette-minimal)

-- Made for development on Linux as it's the most helpful for developers
+- Made for development on Linux as it's the most powerful tool for developers, but should work with Win or Mac with Node

+## How to make it work
+- Configure service name and key with [git@github.com:sjiamnocna/nette-minimal.git](https://github.com/sjiamnocna/nette-minimal) and redirect all requests to `www/index.php`

+- Include Tracy debugger JS script into the `index.html`